jpegleg/enchantress/README.md

   decryption to STDOUT: -do and -deo
 ```

+## Project promises

+This project will never use AI-slop.
+All code is reviewed, tested, implemented by a human that is academically trained in cryptography and information security.
+This repository and the crates.io repository is carefully managed and protected.

+This project will never break backwards compatibility with decryption.

+This project will be maintained as best as is reasonable.

 ## Ciphertext integrity

 AES-256 CTR mode does not provide non-malleability, so SHA3 and a serialized config file with hash comparison logic are used to provide an additional layer of non-malleability.